 Timetable To Completion

 I currently have around 40,000 words complete, or a little more than half the book.
-I expect to be finishing up the first draft towards the end of summer and self publishing the book towards the end of fall, 2015.
+I expect to be finishing up the first draft towards the end of summer and self publishing the book by spring, 2018.